The Stone of Odin

 J. Gunn.
 Orkney: The Magnetic North.
 (1932).

-According to the Orcadian historian Ernest Marwick, another reason Mackay gave for the destruction was that his pasture was being ruined by visitors to the stones!
+If they were part of a New Year custom, it goes some way to explain why the standing stones were targeted in December.
+According to the Orcadian historian Ernest Marwick, one of the reasons MacKay gave for his actions was that his pasture was being ruined by visitors to the stones!
 [2]

 Early accounts